Azure/azure-cli-extensions/src/k8s-runtime/README.md

 ## How to use ##

-Install this extension using the below CLI command
+Install this extension using the below CLI command.

 ```
 az extension add --name k8s-runtime